 The Utah Consumer Privacy Act may be enforced only by the state attorney general.
-There’s no private right of action, so consumers themselves may not file suit for violations.
+There’s no private right of action like the CCPA has, so consumers themselves may not file suit for violations.

 The UCPA does authorize the Utah Division of Consumer Protection (DCP) to establish a system to receive complaints from consumers, and the DCP may also investigate those complaints.
 If the DCP concludes that a violation has occurred, it may refer the matter to the attorney general for enforcement.

 However, before bringing an enforcement action against a business for failing to comply with the UCPA, the attorney general must give the business written notice of the provision that the business has violated and give that business at least 30 days to rectify its violation.

 If the business responds within the time limit with a written notice explaining how the violation has been addressed, the attorney general may not initiate an enforcement action unless the business continues to violate the law.

 Violators of the Utah Consumer Privacy Act may be subject to two forms of fines or penalties:

 - The consumer’s actual damages caused by the business’s violation of the law